العربية

 The management of hand fractures and dislocations requires a delicate balance between anatomical reduction and functional preservation.
 While radiographic perfection is desirable, it must not supersede the ultimate goal of restoring hand mechanics.
 This guide details the foundational principles of treating hand injuries, emphasizing the critical evaluation of malrotation, appropriate radiographic imaging, and the judicious application of closed versus operative interventions to optimize patient outcomes.

 Although the general principles of orthopedic trauma management remain consistent across all regions of the musculoskeletal system, the hand represents a highly specialized, prehensile structure that interacts intimately with the environment.
 Consequently, it is exquisitely sensitive to functional impairment.
 The intricate balance of the intrinsic and extrinsic musculature, combined with the tight tolerances of the flexor and extensor gliding mechanisms, dictates that even minor architectural disruptions can lead to profound disability.
+The hand is not merely a mechanical appendage; it is a primary organ of sensory feedback and environmental manipulation, making the preservation of its function the paramount objective in trauma management.

 In the treatment of hand fractures and dislocations, a critical paradigm must be understood by all orthopedic surgeons: anatomical and radiographic perfection does not always equate to normal function.
 The pursuit of a pristine radiographic appearance through extensive surgical dissection often results in severe soft tissue scarring, tendon adhesions, and irreversible joint contractures.
 Often, it is far superior to accept a less-than-anatomical position of a fracture—provided it falls within acceptable biomechanical tolerances—and strive for excellent functional recovery through proper splinting and early, aggressive mobilization.
+The ultimate goal of hand fracture management is the restoration of the hand as a functional unit.
+When operative intervention is required, the surgeon must select the least complicated procedure that provides sufficient stability to allow for early active motion.

-When evaluating a reduced hand fracture, angulation and lack of apposition are readily apparent on standard orthogonal radiographs.
-However, rotational deformities are notoriously elusive on two-dimensional imaging due to the cylindrical nature of the phalangeal and metacarpal shafts.
+Rotational deformities are notoriously elusive on two-dimensional imaging due to the cylindrical nature of the phalangeal and metacarpal shafts.
 An error in rotation may only become devastatingly obvious after the fracture has clinically healed and the patient attempts to form a composite fist.
+A rotational deformity of merely 5 degrees at the metacarpal base can translate to a 1.5 cm overlap at the fingertip, severely impairing grip strength and fine motor dexterity.

 The Composite Fist Assessment